Joondalup Wolves: SBL and NBL1 West

-In 2012, both teams finished atop their respective ladders, with the women earning a 16–6 record, while the men set a team-best 23–3 record.
-Both teams failed to reach the grand final however.

-In 2013, both teams made grand final appearances.
-In the WSBL Grand Final, the women's team defeated the Kalamunda Eastern Suns 72–47 to claim their fourth championship.
-In the MSBL Grand Final, the Wolves were defeated 77–74 by the Lakeside Lightning.
+In 2011, the men's team reached the grand final, where they defeated the Perry Lakes Hawks 88–83 to claim their second championship.
+In 2012, both teams won the minor premiership but both failed to reach the grand final.
+In 2013, both teams made grand final appearances, with the women defeating the Kalamunda Eastern Suns 72–47 to claim their fourth championship while the men were defeated 77–74 by the Lakeside Lightning.